Pathfinder Discovery Networks for Neural Message Passing: Introduction

 A separate body of work has proposed specific models for heterogeneous data \citep{zhang2018deep, yao2019graph}.
 However these models are often highly specific to specific kinds of data inputs (e.g. a model might support video and relational data, but not geospatial data), and are therefore difficult to integrate with new advances in modeling.
 More to the point, though heterogeneous approaches do incorporate a wide variety of data types, they still treat graph construction as a fundamentally isolated problem from graph learning.
 As a result, heterogeneous approaches will struggle for the same reasons mentioned above.

-In this work, we answer the question: "how can we learn to construct the optimal graph for solving any given learning problem".
-We look back to \emph{pathfinder networks} \cite{schvaneveldt1989network}, a graph representation where multiple proximities are considered simultaneously in determining edges between node-pairs, and introduce \emph{\ourmethod}, a framework for learning a pathfinder network over a set of entities with diverse similarity scores jointly with a graph neural network task.
+In this work, we answer the question: \textit{``How can we learn to construct the optimal graph for solving any given learning problem?''}.
+For inspiration, we look back to \emph{pathfinder networks} \cite{schvaneveldt1989network}, a graph construction measure from the psychology literature.
+In a pathfinder network, multiple kinds of proximity judgements (e.g.\ relatedness scores from humans) are considered simultaneously in order to determine edges between node-pairs.
+A discrete algorithm finds the graph which best preserves some property (e.g.\ shortest paths) of the input proximities.
+While traditional pathfinder networks are useful for tasks such as aggregating subjective information, they are unfortunately unsuitable for use in most graph learning tasks.
+More recently, Halcrow et.\ al \cite{grale} describe a similar problem of graph construction from multiple proximities which occurs in a wide variety of industrial applications.
+Their solution, Grale, uses a model to precompute a fused similarity network for graph learning (one edge at a time).
+While this system has many advantages (scalability, allows use of different kinds of relationships, etc) and has been used in a wide variety of applications at Google, it is not able to learn a graph jointly with a downstream task.
+Here, we go one step further, and present \emph{\ourmethod} (PDNs), a framework for learning a network over a set of entities with diverse similarity scores jointly with a graph neural network task.

-Our main contribution is the design and validation of the \textit{pathfinder learning module} - a differentiable neural network layer which is able to combine multiple sources of proximity information defined over a set of nodes to form a single weighted graph.
-The pathfinder learning module uses a feed forward neural network to learn the edge weights while the sparsity of the underlying weighted multiplex graph is unchanged (see Figure \ref{fig:spotlight}).
-This module feeds directly into a downstream GNN model that is set up to learn arbitrary tasks -- in this paper, semi-supervised classification.
+Our main contribution is the design and validation of the \textit{pathfinder layer} - a differentiable neural network layer which is able to combine multiple sources of proximity information defined over a set of nodes to form a single weighted graph.
+The pathfinder layer uses a feed forward neural network to learn the edge weights while the sparsity of the underlying weighted multiplex graph is unchanged (see Figure \ref{fig:spotlight}).
+This layer feeds directly into a downstream GNN model that is set up to learn arbitrary tasks -- in this paper, semi-supervised classification.
 Gradients from the supervised classification task propagate down to the edge weights, allowing PDNs to create a graph that is optimized for the classification task at hand.
 Our model learns this graph in an inductive manner, allowing transfer of learned graph aggregation from one graph to another.

 We demonstrate the flexibility of our framework by showing that a number models can be seen as special cases of our general framework.
 First, we show how edge convolutional models can be formulated with our modeling framework.
-Second, we establish that one can define models that perform cheap multi-scale mixing with the pathfinder learning module.
+Second, we establish that one can define models that perform cheap multi-scale mixing with the pathfinder layer.